aimms/how-to/Articles/166/166-shared-user-files.rst

-When you want to share results derived using an AIMMS decision support application, you may want to share these in a shared folder such as AIMMS PRO storage.
+When you want to share results derived using an AIMMS decision support application, you may want to share these in a shared folder such as AIMMS PRO Storage.
 This article discusses an example that shows

 * how to create the authorization string,